pagkly/Zed/Investopedia3/What Is a Hot IPO.md

 Companies that opt to issue stock via an IPO can raise a substantial amount of money in a short time, particularly if the issuance attracts public attention and becomes a hot IPO.
 An initial public offering gives a private company a chance to cash in on the public’s demand for its shares.

-When a company decides to make such an offering, it typically finds one or more investment banks to [underwrite](https://www.investopedia.com/terms/u/underwriting.asp) the issuance and make arrangements to sell shares on public stock exchanges.
+When a company decides to make such an offering, it typically finds one or more investment banks to [[underwrite]](https://www.investopedia.com/terms/u/underwriting.asp) the issuance and make arrangements to sell shares on public stock exchanges.
 The underwriters market the IPO as they help the company set a per-share price.
 The underwriting banks will assume a specific number of shares, which they will offer to their buyers, and collect a portion of the sale proceeds as a fee.
 These buyers may be institutional or retail clients.
-The part they receive is the [underwriting spread](https://www.investopedia.com/terms/u/underwritingspread.asp).
+The part they receive is the [[underwriting spread]](https://www.investopedia.com/terms/u/underwritingspread.asp).

 ## Oversubscribed Hot IPO